Last Updated on

 People lie because they have been conditioned through emotional reactions.
 Emotional reactions aren’t intellectually logical.
 They are more powerful than that.
 That’s why people lie in spite of it being the logical or intelligent thing to do.
 People will stop lying as they learn not to fear their own emotions or emotional reactions from others.
 Learning not to fear your emotions is a beginning step to being honest that leads to Self Mastery.

 If a person isn’t skillful and effective at dealing with their emotions it is unwise to expect them to change the behavior of lying.

 I’m not condoning, justifying, or defending lying.
 I’m attempting to expand the conversation.
 If you are going to deal with liars or your own lying you will need to deal with the emotional reactions that drive the behavior.
 Whether the pattern was learned from the past, or you are afraid of consequences of being punished today it is about the emotions.
 When people learn how to master their emotions they won’t fear honesty and the Truth.

 When you have dissolved your emotional reactions to someone that is lying then it becomes a simple process of boundaries.
 But that doesn’t mean that you need to wait until you have dealt with your emotions before you put up boundaries.
 Putting up boundaries is a good way to protect your self from your emotional reactions until you clean them up.

 Use of boundaries also means you might want to put a boundary on what you believe.
 Stop believing what they tell you.
 Living by the assumption that a liar will tell you the truth is just another way of lying to your self.

-For exercises in how to deal with your mind, including emotional reactions, expectations, and changing beliefs download the free audio sessions in the Self Mastery course.
-I also suggest you listen to the free mp3 audio podcasts on Awareness and Consciousness.
+For exercises in how to deal with your mind, including emotional reactions, expectations, and changing beliefs download the free practices in the Self Mastery Course.
+I also suggest you listen to the free audio podcasts on Awareness and Consciousness.1